simon2e/python-venv-centos/ReadMe.md

     ```
     placeholder='/home/stuohey/dev'       <==== change this
     sedcmd="s#${placeholder}#${bamboo_build_working_directory}#"

-    grep -d skip -l -e ${placeholder} *
+    ```

-2. Place a copy of activate_ld in the env/bin folder
+1. Place a copy of  the updated activate_ld in the env/bin folder